twitter/algebird/docs/src/main/tut/typeclasses/applicative.md

 *(Note - don't use this, use [cats](https://github.com/typelevel/cats))*

 Simple implementation of an `Applicative` type-class.
 There are many choices for the canonical second operation (`join`, `sequence`, `joinWith`, `ap`), all equivalent.
 For a `Functor` modeling concurrent computations with failure, like `Future`, combining results with `join` can save a lot of time over combining with `flatMap`.

-(Given two operations, if the second fails before the first completes, one can fail the entire computation right then.
-With `flatMap`, one would have to wait for the first operation to complete before failing it.)
+If your `Error` type is a singleton, given two operations, if the second fails before the first completes, one can fail the entire computation right then.
+With `flatMap`, one would have to wait for the first operation to complete before failing it.
+If your `Error` type isn't a singleton, if you want your `ap` / `zip` to agree with `flatMap`, you have to wait on the first operation to fail, even if the second fails, so that you can surface the error from the first.
+If the first fails, then you can bail out of the 2nd one early, but not vice versa.

 Laws `Applicative` instances must follow: